-The Trust Board adheres to its responsibilities specified in Part Two of Keeping Children Safe in Education (DfE 2020).
+The Trust Board adheres to its responsibilities specified in Part Two of Keeping Children Safe in Education 2024.
 It ensures that each school:

-- appoints a DSL for child protection who is a member of the senior leadership team and who has undertaken training in inter-agency working, in addition to basic child protection training; - ensures that the DSL role is explicit in the role holder's job description; - has a child protection policy and procedures; - has a staff code of conduct, which is made available publicly on the schools' websites; - has procedures for dealing with allegations of abuse made against members of staff including allegations made against the head teacher and allegations against other children; - follows safer recruitment procedures that include statutory checks on staff suitability to work with children and disqualification by association regulations; - ensures a training strategy that ensures all staff, including the head teacher, receive information about the schools' safeguarding arrangements, staff code of conduct and the role of the DSL on induction, and appropriate child protection training, which is regularly updated in line with any requirements of the NSSP.
-The DSL receives face to face refresher training at two-yearly intervals with annual updates; - ensures that all staff, including temporary staff and volunteers are provided with the schools' child protection policy and staff code of conduct; - ensures that the school contributes to early help arrangements and inter agency working and plans; - provides a coordinated offer of early help when additional needs of children are identified; - considers how students/pupils may be taught about safeguarding, including online as part of a broad and balanced curriculum; - ensures that the child's wishes are taken into account when determining action to be taken or services to be provided.
+- facilitates a whole-school approach to safeguarding; - appoints a DSL for child protection who is a member of the senior leadership team and who has undertaken training in inter-agency working, in addition to basic child protection training; - ensures that the DSL role is explicit in the role holder's job description; - evaluates and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation; - has a staff code of conduct, which is made available publicly on the schools' websites; - has procedures for dealing with allegations of abuse made against members of staff including allegations made against the head teacher and allegations against other children; - follows safer recruitment procedures that include statutory checks on staff suitability to work with children and disqualification by association regulations; - ensures a training strategy that ensures all staff, including the head teacher, receive information about the schools' safeguarding arrangements, staff code of conduct and the role of the DSL on induction, and appropriate child protection training, which is regularly updated.
+The DSL receives face to face refresher training at two-yearly intervals with annual updates in line with the Local Safeguarding Board requirements; - ensures that all staff, including temporary staff and volunteers are provided with the schools' child protection policy and staff code of conduct;

+- ensures that the school contributes to early help arrangements and inter agency working and plans; - provides a coordinated offer of early help when additional needs of children are identified; - considers how students/pupils may be taught about safeguarding, including online as part of a broad and balanced curriculum; - ensures that the child's wishes are taken into account when determining action to be taken or services to be provided.

-The Trust Board will nominate a Trustee (typically the Chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the head teacher.
+The Trust Board will nominate a Trustee (typically the Chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the Executive Headteacher.

-It is the responsibility of the Trust Board to ensure that the schools' safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the local authority, the NSSP and national guidance.
+It is the responsibility of the Trust Board to ensure that the schools' safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the local authority, the NCASP and national guidance.

-An annual audit will be submitted, as required, to the local authority, including an action plan.
-The Trust Board should have oversight of the audit and the lead trustee should work in conjunction with the DSLs to ensure any gaps or areas of concern are addressed.
+An annual audit (s175) will be submitted, as required, to the local authority, including an action plan.
+The Trust Board should have oversight of the audit and the lead trustee should work in conjunction with the DSLs to ensure any gaps or areas of concern are addressed without delay.